Get Started with a New Team Project

 To access these features you might need Visual Studio Premium, Visual Studio Ultimate, or Visual Studio Test Professional installed.
 For more information, see Visual Studio and MSDN Licensing white paper.

-For information about other Team Foundation clients, see Working with Team Foundation Clients.
+For information about other Team Foundation clients, see Use Team Foundation clients to interact with Visual Studio ALM.

 Most users that interact with TFS must have a CAL.
 However, you can provide access to stakeholders who have no CAL for the following activities: